 Evidence can take many forms, such as information about approved study, information about work experience, certificates, transcripts or other credentials.

 To find out if you are eligible for RPL, refer to our Credit Transfer and Recognition of Prior Learning (RPL) page.

 Students may progress to the FNS41415 Certificate IV in General Insurance and then to the FNS51115 Diploma of General Insurance.

 The assessment tasks for this course are listed below.
 Units of competency are co-assessed by topic within course as follows.
 The units of competency are co-assessed as listed earlier in ‘Units of competency’.

-• oral — oral questions and role play.
+• Oral questions and role play.
 The mode of oral assessment is by audio recording.
-Individuals will need to organise a volunteer to assist in the role play.
+Students will need to organise a volunteer to assist in the role play.

-Individuals may attempt the exam and/or submit their written and oral assignment at any time if they believe they are adequately prepared.
+Students may attempt the exam and/or submit their oral assignment at any time if they believe they are adequately prepared.